FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 Exclusive Player Ownership — The Core Principle of Draft

 The defining feature of Draft is exclusive player ownership.
+Once a player is drafted:

-• He becomes unavailable to other managers
+• They become unavailable to other managers

-This fundamentally changes how players are evaluated.
+This changes how players are evaluated.
 In Classic FPL, players are judged based on absolute potential.
 In Draft, they are judged based on relative value within your specific league context.

 What League Size Is Optimal?